erasmus-without-paper/ewp-specs-api-imobility-tors/README.md

  * Currently, clients have no way of telling the difference between "this `mobility_id` does not exist" and "it does exist, but you don't have access to it".
 In both cases, the proper `<tor>` element will simply be missing from the response.
-If such feature is requested, we may add it in future versions of this API.

  * If the length of `mobility_id` list is greater than `<max-mobility-ids>`, then servers SHOULD respond with HTTP 400.
 Clients SHOULD split large requests into a couple of smaller ones (based on the `<max-mobility-ids>` value obtained from the Registry).

 Response